-8 17-a.
-The legislature may es-8 17-a.
-The legislature may extablish and provide for the membership of bodies, and may invest already existing bodies, with jurisdiction to hear and determine such violations of law, other than felonies and misdemeanors, occurring in cities of more than one-million people or upon request of the local government body in other reas of the state as the legislathe local government body in suser areas of the state, as the legislature may determine, with power to impose fines, penalties, and sanctions other than imprisonment, as authorized by law.
+§ 17-a.
+The legislature may establish and provide for the membership of bodies, and may invest already existing bodies, with jurisdiction to hear and determine such violations of law, other than felonies and misdemeanors, occurring in cities of more than one-million people or upon request of the local government body in other areas of the state, as the legislature may determine, with power to impose fines, penalties, and sanctions other than imprisonment, as authorized by law.

-§ 2.
+§ 12.
 Resolved (if the Assembly concur).
-That the foregoing amendment be referred to the first regular legislative session convening after the next succeeding general election of members of the assembly and in conformity with see bly, and, in conformity with sec-tion one of article nineteen of the constitution, be published for three months previous to the time of such election.
+That the foregoing amendment be referred to the first regular legislative session convening after the next succeeding general election of members of the assembly, and, in conformity with section one of article nineteen of the constitution, be published for three months previous to the time of such election.